MarcoSero/MSMatrixController/README.md

 # MSMatrixController
-A component to organize your view controllers in a gesture-based a 2D matrix.
+A component to organize your view controllers in a gesture-based 2D matrix.

 ![image](MSMatrixControllerDemo/animated_matrix.gif)